-- The goal is zero Errors and zero Warnings. - In some cases zero Warnings are not possible. - Add the "X" designator to the IQ level if there are Warnings. - Document known cases of acceptable Warnings. - Document the version of IBISCHK used. - A list of past File Rev/Dates and the reason for each model change
+- The goal is zero errors and zero warnings. - In some cases, zero warnings are not possible. - Add the "X" designator to the IQ level if there are warnings. - Document known cases of acceptable warnings. - Document the version of IBISCHK used. - Include a list of past File Rev/Dates and the reason for each model change.